Choledocholithiasis and Cholangitis

 • Residual stones, which are missed at the time of cholecystectomy (evident < 3 years later)

-• Recurrent stones, which develop in the ducts > 3 years after surgery
+• Recurrent stones, which develop in the ducts > 3 years after surgery, though can occur within 6 months if risk factors are present

 Bile duct stones may pass into the duodenum asymptomatically.
 Biliary colic occurs when the ducts become partially obstructed.
-More complete obstruction causes duct dilation, jaundice and, eventually, cholangitis (a bacterial infection).
-Stones that obstruct the ampulla of Vater can cause gallstone pancreatitis.
+More complete obstruction causes duct dilation, jaundice and, eventually, ascending cholangitis with bacterial infection.
+Stones that obstruct the ampulla of Vater can cause gallstone pancreatitis, the most common cause of acute pancreatitis (2).
 Some patients (usually those who are older) present with biliary obstruction due to stones that have caused no symptoms previously.

 In acute cholangitis, bile duct obstruction allows bacteria to ascend from the duodenum.
 Most (85%) cases (1) result from common bile duct stones, but bile duct obstruction can result from tumors or other conditions (see table Causes of Bile Duct Obstruction).
 Common infecting organisms include gram-negative bacteria (eg, Escherichia coli, Klebsiella species, Enterobacter species); less common are gram-positive bacteria (eg, Enterococcus species) and mixed anaerobes (eg, Bacteroides species, Clostridia species).
 Symptoms include abdominal pain, jaundice, and fever or chills (Charcot triad).
+The Charcot triad is specific (90%) but not particularly sensitive for cholangitis (3).
 The abdomen is tender, and often the liver is tender and enlarged (possibly containing abscesses).
-Confusion and hypotension, abdominal pain, jaundice, and fever or chills (Reynolds' pentad) predict about a 50% mortality rate and high morbidity.
+Confusion and hypotension in addition to Charcot's triad are referred to as Reynolds pentad.

 Pearls & Pitfalls